 During the early years the trails were used by the settlers to cross the area, the main trails were the Long Lake Trail, the Touchwood-Elbow Trail and the Fort Qu’Appelle-Elbow Trail.

-Today in summer the rural municipality is comprised of flowing fields of golden grain, that stretch mile after mile with herds of cattle grazing the pasture fields.
+In the summertime, the rural municipality is comprised of flowing fields of golden grain, that stretch mile after mile with herds of cattle grazing the pasture fields.
 In the 1940’s market gardening started in the Qu’Appelle Valley between Lumsden and Craven and remains very prominent today.
 The beautiful valley however is not without its problems, as flooding over the years has haunted everyone who lives in or near the valley floor.
 In 1969, 1971 and 1974 the water completely flooded the valley floor from one side to the other.
 This caused tremendous damage and was a huge drain on the budget, as bridges, culverts and washed out roads were reconstructed every year this flooding took place.